ncridlig/study-buddy/backend/README.md

 - `LLM_SERVICE_URL`
   This variable defines the endpoint of the LLM microservice to which the backend sends Q&A generation requests.

+- `CSRF_TRUSTED_ORIGINS`
+  This variable is used to define a list (similar to `ALLOWED_ORIGINS` and `ALLOWED_HOSTS`) of trusted origins for Cross-Site Request Forgery (CSRF) protection.
+In production phase, the ip and/or the domain addresses can be added to this list

 ## 2. 📦 Create Docker volumes and network

 you must create the external volumes and network used by docker-compose.yml: